CPJPRINCE/opex_manifest_generator/README.md

 - Sorting!
 - Keyword assignment!

-A key feature of the program, is that the Auto Class spreadsheet can also act as an input, meaning you can utilise the generated spreadsheet to assign metadata to your files and folders.
+A key feature of the program, is that the Auto Ref spreadsheet can also act as an input, meaning you can utilise the generated spreadsheet to assign metadata to your files and folders.
 Currently this allows:
 - Assignment of title, description, and security status fields.
 - Assignment of standard and custom xml metadata templates.
 - These fields are all 'drop-in', so only the fields as they are required need to be added.